farmani/HASH/README.md

 ## Information
 * [Official page](http://www.octolab.org/libraries/hash)
-* You can read a useful [article](http://www.yiiframework.com/wiki/425/use-crypt-for-password-storage/) about using crypt() function for password storage (in particular about advantages of the [Blowfish algorithm](http://en.wikipedia.org/wiki/Blowfish_(cipher))) on Yii wiki pages
+* You can read a useful [article](http://www.yiiframework.com/wiki/425/use-crypt-for-password-storage/) about using crypt() function for password storage (in particular about advantages of the [Blowfish algorithm](http://en.wikipedia.org/wiki/Blowfish_%28cipher%29) on Yii framework wiki pages